 A Good Grill

+Yes, a grill might seem like an obvious necessity if you want to grill, but knowing what to look for is helpful.
 For the high heat essential for searing and flavor, nothing beats cooking over the smoldering embers of real hardwood charcoal.
 But once you're in the coal-cooking category, there really isn't all that much difference from grill to grill.
 Choosing the right one basically boils down to three factors: size, ventilation, and ease of operation.